 I came across this Sesame Street pom-pom tutorial (below, from Craft Passion) and I thought they'd make cute 3D Elmo party invitations.
 I really like the way she has incorporated a key chain holder too.

+You can pick up the pom pom maker, eyes and yarn here.
 If you're not into crafts, you could easily make something similar for your Elmo birthday party ideas by purchasing pom-poms and following the tutorial to add the eyes and mouth.

 Whichever invitation you choose for your Elmo birthday party ideas, here are some tips for the wording: